Neuromuscular Junctions – Muscles Ep 5

 There are three main differences between neuromuscular junctions and a cholinergic synapses:

-• The post-synaptic membrane has clefts containing the acetylcholinesterase enzyme.
+• The sarcolemma has clefts containing the acetylcholinesterase enzyme.
 This enzyme breaks down acetylcholine.
 Inhibiting this enzyme with a drug could cause problems with muscle control due to too much acetylcholine binding to receptors.

 Acetylcholine always has an excitatory effect at neuromuscular junctions, whereas in cholinergic synapses it can be excitatory or inhibitory.
-When acetylcholine binds to its receptors in a neuromuscular junction, depolarisation spreads into the muscle fibre cells via the sarcolemma and T-tubules, triggering the release of calcium ions from the sarcoplasmic reticulum.
+When acetylcholine binds to its receptors in a neuromuscular junction, Na+ channels open and Na+ diffuse into the muscle cell.
+If threshold is reached, the sarcolemma depolarises and the depolarisation spreads into the muscle fibre cells via the T-tubules, triggering the release of calcium ions from the sarcoplasmic reticulum.
 Muscle contraction begins.

 A neuromuscular junction